Welcome to Gŵyl Crime Cymru Festival 2025!

 Chris Lloyd

-Chris Lloyd writes the Eddie Giral series, featuring a French police detective in Paris under Nazi rule.
-The first book, The Unwanted Dead, won the HWA Gold Crown Award for best historical novel and was shortlisted for the CWA Historical Dagger.
-The second, Paris Requiem, was a Sunday Times Best Historical Fiction Book of 2023.
-Banquet of Beggars is out in August 2024.
+Chris Lloyd has worked as a travel writer and a translator.
+He writes the Eddie Giral series, about a Paris police detective under the Nazi Occupation.
+The first book won the HWA Gold Crown for best historical novel of the year; the second was a Sunday Times Best Historical Fiction Book of 2023.

 Abir Mukherjee